cjcol12/EB-File-Management/to_do.md

 create clearer error messages
 find BAD_DATA bugs
 seperate into modules

-TODO
-seperate read and write functionaliy change header so it reads in magic number and output what it reads - not just eb refactor ebfComp
+seperate read and write functionaliy refactor ebfComp
     - understand passing structures to functions
-    - understand how to use multiple instances of structure

-complete tests for ebfEcho and Comp
+    - understand how to use multiple instances of structure complete tests for ebfEcho and Comp
     - find full path
     - find executable name - .c

+TODO

+change header so it reads in magic number and output what it reads - not just eb pass final two tests on output file change output formatting in ebfEcho comment compare_images.c come up with my own further tests for ebfEcho and Comp move onto other tasks